+Do something different for breakfast: make a BLT.
 Bacon, lettuce, and tomato sandwiches taste SO good, make great lunches, and are not too high in calories.
-If you like bacon for breakfast but want it with something different than eggs, try the Breakfast BLT.
+And they make excellent breakfasts.

 As an Amazon Associate, I earn from qualifying purchases.
 If you decide to make a purchase through my link, Amazon will pay me a commission for it.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!